 Joanna continually updates her fertility Reflexology skills by attending courses, seminars and workshops throughout the UK and has had her expert Reflexology tips included in leading acupuncturist Emma Cannon’s pregnancy bible – ‘You and Your bump’

 As of 2017, Joanna is also a regular contributor at Chiswick’s Bub Hub – a London event for new mums and their babies to feel nourished, receive expert advice and meet other like-minded women.

 After seeing the wonderful effects Reflexology can have on babies also, Joanna trained as a baby reflex practitioner and is now able to show parents how to treat their own babies.
 She has great links with the NCT and regularly teaches groups to learn this wonderful skill together.
 (Please see Baby Reflex section for more details.)

-Although once a PR Director, Joanna changed job paths many years ago, after wanting to help women on their fertility journeys and enjoy a more rewarding, less stressful career.
+Although once a PR Director, Joanna changed job paths nine years ago, after wanting to help women on their fertility journeys and enjoy a more rewarding, less stressful career.